 Here are a few things to avoid:

-- DO NOT feed your baby straight cow's milk or other animal milk before he or she is at least 1 year old.
+- Do not feed your baby straight cow's milk or other animal milk before they are at least 1 year old.